SiLab-Bonn/basil/README.rst

 basil
 ===============================================

-Basil is a modular readout framework intended to allow simple and fast data acquisition systems (DAQ) designs for chip testing.
+Basil is a modular readout framework intended to allow simple and fast data acquisition systems (DAQ) design.
 It consists of different hardware components, FPGA firmware modulus and a Python based contol software.

 Documentation